-This first of this new seminar series Where next for Public Housing? will feature speaker Dr Matt Thompson from the University of Liverpool, Heseltine Institute for Public Policy, Practice and Place
+This first of this new seminar series Where next for Public Housing? features speaker Dr Matt Thompson from the University of Liverpool, Heseltine Institute for Public Policy, Practice and Place.

 This seminar explores Liverpool’s hidden history of collective alternatives to public housing – from the 1970s cooperative movement to the community land trusts (CLTs) of the 2010s – and asks what lessons can be learnt from this history for mainstreaming these movements within and beyond Liverpool as a new, more community-led model of public housing.

 In the 1970s, Liverpool’s ‘new build cooperative revolution’ or ‘Co-op Spring’ produced some 50 housing co-ops through close collaboration between working class residents and professional secondary development agencies, supported by generous government grants.
 This state-funded cooperative system was heralded as a paradigm shift towards Public Sector Housing 2.0 before it was halted by neoliberal reforms and adverse local politics.

 In the 2010s, amongst the country’s first urban CLTs were established in Liverpool by residents facing the threat of displacement by state-led redevelopment; including Granby Four Streets, the first ever architectural or housing project to win the Turner Prize, in 2015.
 This nascent movement has been given a boost with the recent establishment of Breaking Ground, the Liverpool City Region Community-led Housing Hub, reflecting similar efforts at institutionalisation across the UK.